-The ease of maintaining an L&L kiln will save you and your school money and time.
-Ceramic element holders, solid peephole plugs, easy-change elements, ceramic thermocouple protection tubes - no one else offers this level of durability so you can keep teaching.
+An L&L kiln will save you time and your school money.
+Ceramic element channels, easy-change elements, thermocouple protection tubes - no one else offers this level of durability so you can keep teaching.

-Simple School-Master kilns have graded elements that are ideal for low-fire applications.
-All other L&L kilns feature Dyanmic Zone Control, which promotes even firing.
-It's like having three controls in one.
+School-Master kilns have graded elements that are ideal for low-fire applications.
+Other L&L kilns feature Dynamic Zone Control, which promotes even firing.

 Most L&L kilns are warranted to be free of defects in workmanship for a period of three years.
 This is particularly important with electronic controls.
 School-Master kilns are warranted for five years!

 Three Steps to Get Started